-The sound collection consists of period music, radio interviews, and programs which are concerned with Australia's involvement in war and armed conflict, as well as oral history recordings.
-There are over 4,000 items, or 7,000 hours of recordings, in the collection.
+The sound collection consists of oral history recordings, period music, radio interviews, and programs which are concerned with Australia's involvement in war and armed conflict, as well as oral history recordings.
+There are over 5000 items (over 7000 hours) of recordings in this collection.

 To search the sound recordings collection please enter at least one search term in the box below and click the search button.

 You can search our collection, which provides access to over 1,700 recordings.
-Researchers can listen to tapes and MP3 digital files in the Research Centre.
+Researchers can listen to MP3 digital files in the Research Centre, and online from our website, where access provisions allow.
 A transcript may be available for the oral history you’re interested in – to find out, send an email to email@example.com